Evita (soundtrack): Commercial performance

 In the United States, Evita debuted at number six on the Billboard 200 chart for the issue dated November 30, 1996.
 It was the first entry on the chart for a "Broadway musical transitioned into film soundtrack" since Grease: The Original Soundtrack from the Motion Picture in 1978.
 With opening sales of 97,000 units, it also represented the largest debut for a dual soundtrack until the release of Dreamgirls in 2006.
 The soundtrack fell to number 28 the next week, before beginning to rise again when the film was released into theaters.
 Within five weeks it crept back into the top ten of the Billboard 200 and for the issue dated February 8, 1997, reached a peak of number two on the chart.
-This was spurred by Madonna winning the Golden Globe Award for Best Motion Picture – Musical or Comedy.
+This was spurred by Madonna winning the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
 Sales increased by 17.5% to 122,000 sold for that week according to Nielsen SoundScan.
 It remained there for two weeks, being kept from topping the chart by No Doubt's album Tragic Kingdom, which only had an 8% sales decline to 143,000 copies.

-Evita was present for a total of 30 weeks on the Billboard 200, and ranked at number 26 on the year-end chart.
+Evita spent a total of 30 weeks on the Billboard 200, and ranked at number 26 on the year-end chart.
 Along with the Billboard 200, Evita reached the top of the Soundtracks Albums chart.
 The Recording Industry Association of America (RIAA) certified the soundtrack quintuple platinum, for shipment of 2.5 million copies across the country (or 5,000,000 "units" as the RIAA counted each disc of the double album as a separate unit).
 As of December 2016, the album had sold 2,025,000 copies according to Nielsen SoundScan.
 The single-disc edition of the soundtrack charted separately on the Billboard 200, reaching a peak of number 167.